A Unified Dissertation on Bearing Rigidity Theory: Applications of Unified Rigidity Theory

-The discussion carried out in Sec.~\ref{sec:structure_rigidity} about the structure of the rigidity matrix turns out to be useful for the case of heterogeneous formations made up of agents having different actuation capabilities, i.e., controllable variables. {Remarkably, in the case of interconnections between heterogeneous sets of agents, rigidity properties may emerge joining the different sets, while being not originally present in the disjoint configurations: in practice, a rigid formation may be obtained through the connection of non-rigid components.}
+The discussion carried out in {Section}~\ref{sec:unified_view} about the structure of the rigidity matrix turns out to be {particularly} useful for the case of heterogeneous formations made up of agents {whose configurations evolve in different differential manifolds.}

-In the following, accounting for the case study in Fig.~\ref{fig.hetero_full}, we show how the unified framework may be applied to investigate the rigidity properties of a formation involving both fully-actuated aerial platforms and unicycle-modeled terrestrial robots.
-In particular, this consists of $n=4$ agents, distinguished into two sets: the set $\mathcal{T}$ of the terrestrial robots (UGVs) with $\vert \mathcal{T} \vert =3$, and the set $\mathcal{A}$ of aerial platforms (UAVs) with $\vert \mathcal{A} \vert = 1$.
-The controllable state of each vehicle in $\mathcal{T}$ belongs to the metric space $\mathbb{R}^2 \times \mathbb{S}^1 = SE(2)$, while the state of the UAV in $\mathcal{A}$ evolves in $SE(3)$.
-We assume that the agents are able to retrieve relative bearing measurements expressed in their local frames according to the depicted complete graph $\mathcal{K}$, hence the evaluated formation is IBR.
+{To validate this observation, we account for the case study in the right part of {Figure}~\ref{fig:mixed_formation} (panels (b)-(c)-(d)) referring to a formation involving three unicycle-modeled terrestrial robots (green squares), and a fully-actuated aerial platform (blue circle).
+We assume that the agents are able to retrieve relative bearings expressed in their local frames according to the depicted complete graph $\mathcal{K}$.} {Hence, the considered $n=4$ agents group {is modeled as the IBR framework} $(\mathcal{K}, \chi)$, where $\chi = (\chi_1 \ldots \chi_4)$ with $\chi_1, \chi_2,\chi_3 \in \mathbb{R}^2 \times \mathbb{S}^1$, and $\chi_4 \in SE(3)$.}